 Doing away with the Movie Theater Exemption could end an era of stability, and paradoxically, lead to greater reliance on the Decrees to offset the PROs' market power.
-Moreover, should the Decrees be terminated in their entirety, whether now or several years in the future, the licensing market would essentially reset back to the pre-Decree era of the 1940s.
-PROs could again use their monopoly power to demand supra-competitive public performance fees from movie theaters.
-ASCAP and BMI would be free to enter into exclusive licensing agreements with their members and affiliates that cut off the ability of movie producers to secure licenses covering public performance rights at the time they secure synchronization rights to the same compositions and often to identical rightsholders.
-And movie theaters would be compelled to take out blanket licenses from the PROs for theatrical performances of movies, because theaters would have no way to anticipate what music from which repertory will be used in films they exhibit.
+Should the Decrees be terminated the licensing market would essentially reset back to the pre-Decree era of the 1940s.
+PROs could again use their monopoly power to again demand supracompetitive public performance fees from movie theaters.
+ASCAP and BMI would be free to enter into exclusive licensing agreements with their members and affiliates, cutting off the ability of movie producers to secure licenses covering public performance rights at the time they secure synchronization rights to the same compositions and often to identical rightsholders.
+And movie theaters would be compelled to take out blanket licenses from the PROs, because theaters would have no way to anticipate what music from which repertory will be used in films they exhibit.
 There would be no rate courts to prevent those fees from being exorbitant, and yet there is no guarantee that movie distributors would reduce the licensing fees they charge to movie theaters to account for these increased burdens.